-Minor Arterials provide service for trips of moderate length at a somewhat lower level of travel mobility, distribute traffic to smaller geographic areas, provide more land access than Major Arterials without penetrating identifiable neighborhoods and offer connectivity to the higher arterial system.
+Minor Arterials provide service for trips of moderate length at a somewhat lower level of travel mobility, which is defined as the ease and ability of people, goods, and services to move around.
+Minor Arterials distribute traffic to smaller geographic areas, provide more land access than Major Arterials without penetrating identifiable neighborhoods and offer connectivity to the higher arterial system.